The link between hepatitis C and diabetes

 Cirrhosis also increases the body’s insulin resistance, which can make diabetes management even more difficult.

 Advanced forms of liver disease can cause liver failure, which can be fatal.
 Liver transplants are commonly needed for cirrhosis.
-A has shown that people with both cirrhosis and diabetes have an increased risk for gallstones and urinary tract infections.
+A

 Chronic HCV and diabetes affect one another.
 HCV is a risk factor for developing diabetes.
 Having diabetes raises the likelihood of increased complications related to chronic HCV infection.